Saturday, January 21, 2012

 2004: Jimmy Dean ("Big Bad John") was dropped by Sara Lee as the spokesman for Jimmy Dean sausages after decades of pitching the product.

-2006: Wilson Pickett ("In the Midnight Hour") died in a hospital near his home in Ashburn, Virginia from a heart attack at age 64.
+2006: Wilson Pickett ("In The Midnight Hour") died in a hospital near his home in Reston, Virginia from a heart attack at age 64.
+(Note: some websites mistakenly report his death as being in Ashburn, Virginia.
+He lived in Ashburn, but died in a hospital in Reston, according to the newspaper 'The Washington Post'.)

 2006: Kristen Hall, guitarist of Sugarland, announced she was leaving the group to concentrate on songwriting.

-2007: Denny Doherty, former member of the Mamas & Papas, died at the age of 66 after a short illness at his home near Toronto, Ontario, Canada.
+2007: Denny Doherty, former member of the Mamas and the Papas, died at the age of 66 of a second abdominal aortic aneurysm at his home in Mississauga, Ontario, Canada.

-2008: John Stewart, who was with the Kingston Trio, wrote "Daydream Believer" for the Monkees, and was a successful solo artist ("Gold" from 1979), died after a massive stroke or brain aneurysm at age 68 in San Diego, California.
+2008: John Stewart, who was with the Kingston Trio, wrote "Daydream Believer" for the Monkees, and was a successful solo artist ("Gold" from 1979), died after a massive stroke at age 68 in San Diego, California.

 2010: Phoebe Snow suffered a hemorrhagic stroke at her home in New Jersey and required emergency brain surgery.